isi-vista/structure_via_consensus/README.md

 <img src="imgs/pt_2.png" />

 # Contact
-For any paper related questions, please contact `masi@isi.edu`
+For any paper related questions, please contact `masi@isi.edu` or open a Github issues above.
+Please, note that we do not provide software support besides simply replying to a few questions.
+Thank you for your understanding.

 # [License](LICENSE)
 The Software is made available for academic or non-commercial purposes only.
 The license is for a copy of the program for an unlimited term.
 Individuals requesting a license for commercial use must pay for a commercial license.